3 Antena

-3 Antena was a Brazilian clandestine television station based in Rio de Janeiro, capital of the homonymous state.
-It operated on VHF channel 8.
-It was part of a movement that encouraged the operation of several clandestine television stations between the end of the 1980s and the beginning of the 1990s in the Rio-São Paulo axis.
+3 Antena was a Brazilian clandestine television station based in Rio de Janeiro.
+It broadcast on VHF channel 8.
+It was part of a broader movement that encouraged the operation of several clandestine television stations along the Rio-São Paulo axis between the late 1980s and the early 1990s.

 History

 Antecedents of clandestine television in Rio de Janeiro (1986–1987)

-The appearance of a clandestine television station in Rio de Janeiro had already happened in 1986, through the creation of TVento Levou, which operated on VHF channel 3.
-The station debuted on November 1, when it inserted an interference in the audio of TV Globo Rio de Janeiro during the broadcast of Jornal Nacional that announced an "emergency situation" and asked viewers to tune in to channel 3, where it broadcast a protest against the station's "monopoly".
-The station had a team of 15 people and a signal that initially reached two streets in Copacabana.
-Shortly after, the installation of a more powerful transmitter allowed the expansion of coverage to the entire South Zone of the municipality.
+The emergence of a clandestine television station in Rio de Janeiro occurred in 1986, with the creation of TVento Levou, which operated on VHF channel 3.
+The station debuted on November 1, when it inserted audio interference into TV Globo Rio de Janeiro during the broadcast of Jornal Nacional, announcing an "emergency situation" and asking viewers to tune in to channel 3, where it aired a protest against the station's "monopoly".

+The station had a team of 15 people and its signal initially reached two streets in Copacabana.
+Shortly afterwards, the installation of a more powerful transmitter allowed its coverage to expand to the entire South Zone of the municipality.

-At 8:00pm on Christmas Eve 1986 (December 24) TVento Levou went on air on channel 13 (previously occupied by the then-defunct TV Rio), showing parodies of Roberto Carlos' year-end specials on Rede Globo and of then-president José Sarney.
-After the transmission, the National Telecommunications Department (DENTEL) went looking for the station's transmitters, which would be in apartments in the South Zone of Rio, but was unsuccessful.
-The last recordings of TVento Levou's transmission occurred in April 1987, in joint transmissions with TV Cubo, from São Paulo.
+At 8:00 p.m. on Christmas Eve 1986 (December 24), TVento Levou went on the air on channel 13, previously occupied by the then-defunct TV Rio.
+The broadcast featured parodies of Roberto Carlos' year-end specials on Rede Globo and of then-president José Sarney.
+After the transmission, the National Telecommunications Department (DENTEL) searched for the station's transmitters, believed to be located in apartments in Rio'S South Zone, but was unsuccessful.

+The last recordings of TVento Levou's broadcasts occurred in April 1987, during joint transmissions with TV Cubo, from São Paulo.